redpwn/rctf/docs/content/providers/challenges/database.md

 # Database Challenge Provider

-The database challenge provider stores challenge details in the Postgresql database.
+The database challenge provider stores challenge details in the postgreSQL database.
 To use it, specify `challenges/database` for the challenge provider name.

 ## Configuration Example